 By adhering to these attributes in our lives, the world will become a better place; personal changes, the ones shaped within ourselves, first influence the inner person, as well as one’s immediate surroundings, for example, family, friends, and community, before having an impact further outside that social and environmental milieu.
 The ripple effect, could permit even one act of kindness to make waves that effect others in ways that we may never know.

 The Thirteen Attributes of Mercy, mentioned in scripture, are part of the liturgy for the Holy Days, requesting G-d’s forgiveness, as well as His mercy upon us.
-However, the prayer of the Thirteen Attributes has been added to the daily services, being performed three times a day at the Western Wall, specifically, to combat the plague of the corona virus.
+However, the prayer of the Thirteen Attributes has been added to the daily services, being performed three times a day at the Western Wall, specifically, to combat the plague of the coronavirus.
 This prayer is considered to be a segulah – a remedy in times of dire need.
-Incidentally, this prayer is traditionally only said at the time of a minyan – quorum of ten.
+Incidentally, this prayer is traditionally only said with a minyan (quorum of ten congregants).